ssl3nd3r/dsa/frontend/README.md

 ## API Integration

-The frontend is designed to work with the Dubai Accommodations backend API:
+The frontend is designed to work with the DSA (Dubai Smart Accommodation) backend API:

 - **Base URL**: `http://localhost:5000/api`
 - **Authentication**: JWT-based with Bearer tokens